LEA LAB @ VANDERBILT

 Amy Longtin

-Amy (she/her) is a graduate student in the Lea Lab.
+Amy (she/her) is an NSF Graduate Research Fellow in the Lea Lab.
 She is interested in how early life adversity impacts later life outcomes, particularly health outcomes, in human and nonhuman primate populations.
 By studying these connections, she hopes to identify the genomic and epigenomic mechanisms that embed lived experiences into lifelong physiology.

 Contact her at: